 Filter City Water: The two canister filters focus on removing city water contaminants such as sediments, chlorine, chloramines, and VOC.

-There are different models to target different water conditions such as the WGB22BM removes iron and manganese while WGB22B-PB removes irons and lead.
+There are different models to target different water conditions such as the WGB22BM removes iron and manganese while WGB22B-PB removes iron and lead.

-20 Inch Ultrasize Filter: It comes with a 20-inch big blue filter which has more capacity than the previous model and high flow rate of 15 gallons per minute.
+20-Inch Ultrasize Filter: It comes with a 20-inch big blue filter which has more capacity than the previous model and a high flow rate of 15 gallons per minute.

 Maintenance: iSpring suggested that both filters should be changed about 1 year or 100,000 gallons of water usage.
 It is a decent amount of water for a medium family.